Rolands-Laucis/Socio/README.md

 ## What about SQL injections and overall data safety?

-Included is a class for auto securing the SQL via server-side string symetric encryption run at build time.
+Included is a class for auto securing the SQL via server-side string symetric encryption run at build time using the AES-256-GCM algorithm.
 Preventing the client seeing or altering the query string.
 Dynamic data inserted as query parameters should be sanitized by your DB interface function, since Socio passes the SQL and params to you seperately.
 Or you can wrap the DB interface function and sanatize them yourself.
 In addition, all queries have opt-in flags for authentification and table permissions requirements, that are managed on the backend.
 And even a simple Vite plugin that wraps it this functionality for all of your front-end souce code 🥳